 • How to leverage first-generation dashboards?
 Static reporting via spreadsheets or ERP outputs is increasingly being replaced or complemented by real-time dashboards which create opportunities for more dynamic discussions around liquidity needs, FX exposures and counterparty risk levels, for example.
 But what’s the next frontier?
 What additional data—internal or third-party—is required (economic forecasts, FP&A, etc.) to automate more of the forecasting aspects of treasury’s work by way of second-generation dashboards that provide predictive analytics?
 We heard what’s on the drawing board for one member who is grappling with the predictive capabilities of dashboards.
 And we look forward to learning about other members’ progress on this at coming meetings (with demos!).

-For more than two decades, NeuGroup has led the way in peer knowledge exchange for treasury and finance professionals.
-With an unrivaled network of 18 invitation-only peer groups, NeuGroup facilitates over 30 face-to-face meetings to inform actions, transform practices, and enhance careers for more than 400 members from across treasury and finance functions, covering multiple industries and global regions.
-Visit www.Neugroup.com for more information about peer groups and www.iTreasurer.com for content and news.
+For more than two decades, NeuGroup has lead the way in peer knowledge exchange for treasury and finance professionals.
+With an unrivaled network of 18 invitation-only peer groups, NeuGroup facilitates more than 30 face-to-face meetings that connect peers, exchange knowledge and distill discussions.
+These face-to-face interactions, coupled with formal benchmarking, inform actions, transform practices, and enhance careers for the 440 members of the NeuGroup Network.
+Find out how you can connect at www.Neugroup.com.